pontazaricardo/GoogleSheets_LastTimeUpdated_Script/README.md

 ```javascript
 if(s.getName() == "Sheet1"){ //Modify this one and use your sheet name
 ```
-contains the actual name of the sheet you are working on.
+contains the actual name of the sheet you are working on (in this case *Sheet1*).
 Then click on the **Run** button.
 This will display a series of authorization messages that you need to accept.

 ![install01](/images/app.gif?raw=true)